how much to screed a floor

 This cost varies depending on what type of screeding you’re using.

-Liquid screed is the most expensive and typically costs between £18 and £24 per square meter (although some bonding screed jobs can be as much as £35).
+Liquid screed is the most expensive and typically costs between £18 and £24 per m2 (although some bonding screed jobs can be as much as £35).

-The more traditional sand & cement screed is cheaper and costs between £14 and £18.
+The more traditional sand and cement screed is cheaper and costs between £14 and £18.

-Lightweight screed is the most affordable and typically costs between £12 and £15.
+Lightweight screed is the most affordable, typically costing between £12 and £15.

-Most builders can lay between 150-300 square metres per day if charged a day rate.
+Most builders can lay between 150–300m2 per day if charged a daily rate.

 Is screed flooring expensive?

-The average UK house stands at 67 square metres.
+The average UK house stands at 67m2.
 So if you wish to screed the floor of your house, this typically costs between £804 and £1,608.

 How much does it cost to level a floor?